XML RSS

 In much of the European Union, EMAS [Eco-Management and Auditing System] provides regulatory direction on environmental practices.

-In America, the hidden time bomb of environmental liability occurs because in 1980, Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act, [CERCLA] commonly referred to as the "Superfund Act", and followed it in 1986 with the Superfund Amendments and Reauthorization Act [SARA].
+In America, the hidden time bomb of environmental risks occurs because in 1980, Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act, [CERCLA] commonly referred to as the "Superfund Act", and followed it in 1986 with the Superfund Amendments and Reauthorization Act [SARA].
 CERCLA, SARA, various State Superfund acts and the 1976 RCRA [Resource Conservation and Recovery Act] did two basic things.
 First, they set in motion a way to respond to releases of hazardous substances to the environment; and secondly, they identify and compel the "responsible parties" to pay for the cleanup.

 Responsible party

-Who can be subject to environmental liability by being named as a "responsible party" to an environmental cleanup by the US Environmental Protection Agency?
 Well, not only a former property owner at the time of the spill, but also the current owner of a property.
 That is because Superfund liability is both "retroactive" and "joint and several".
 "Retroactive" means that Superfund does not care when a release of a hazardous substance occurred to a property.
 Therefore, a release may have occurred on the family business property in the past, however the current owner could be responsible for the cleanup.
 "Joint and several" simply means that any responsible party can be either fully or only partially liable for the cleanup costs regardless of their contribution to the environmental problem.

 Editors note: